mich-wierzch/CatAdoption/README.md

 - Update User Profile: Users can update their profile information.
 - Delete User Account: Authenticated users can delete their account.
 Deleting an account will remove all associated cat posts.
 - Comments: Users are able to comment on other users profiles.
-- Messages: Users can contact other users through message system (Not implemented yet)
+- Messages: Users can contact other users through message system

 ## API Documentation